Newbert History, Family Crest & Coats of Arms

 The present generation of the Newbert family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in the settlement of Newbald in the East Riding of Yorkshire, or in one of the various places called Newbold in the counties of Cheshire, Derbyshire, Lancashire, Leicestershire, Northamptonshire, Nottinghamshire, Warwickshire, and Worcestershire.
 The surname Newbert belongs to the large category of Anglo-Saxon habitation names, which are derived from pre-existing names for towns, villages, parishes, or farmsteads.

 Early Origins of the Newbert family

 The surname Newbert was first found in Wiltshire where they held a family seat from early times and their first records appeared on the early census rolls taken by the early Kings of Britain to determine the rate of taxation of their subjects.

-Important Dates for the Newbert family
+Early History of the Newbert family

 This web page shows only a small excerpt of our Newbert research.
 Another 73 words (5 lines of text) covering the year 1086 is included under the topic Early Newbert History in all our PDF Extended History products and printed products wherever possible.